WSA93/Dictionary/README.md

 # Dictionary
-This program is a dictionary application having three features
+This program is a dictionary application having three features.

 Words meanings, word opposites and singular plurals.
 User is able to save these three things in the dictionary which are saved in a file.